mongodb/mongo-python-driver/doc/faq.rst

 drop below the minimum, more sockets are opened until the minimum is reached.

-The maximum number of milliseconds that a connection can remain idle in the pool before being removed and replaced can be set with ``maxIdleTime``, which defaults to `None` (no limit).
+The maximum number of milliseconds that a connection can remain idle in the pool before being removed and replaced can be set with ``maxIdleTimeMS``, which defaults to `None` (no limit).

 The default configuration for a :class:`~pymongo.mongo_client.MongoClient`